jscowboys/git-autocompletion/README.md

 ## Running

-Run `deno run --allow-run main.ts`
+Run `deno run --allow-env=HOME --allow-read --allow-net=raw.githubusercontent.com --allow-write main.ts`

 then reload your shell and you are good to go!